Part VIII – Beneath a Falling Sky

 “I’m telling you, Sarge, he’ll be back.
 Tomorrow.
 The next day…” the cook said.

-“Well then I guess we’ll keep filling those pails, won’t we?”
-Stanley replied, looking at the cook with an air that suggested it was an order.
+“Well then, I guess we’ll keep filling those pails, won’t we?”
+Stanley replied, looking at the cook with an attitude that suggested it was an order.

 Stanley watched the boy disappear down the road.
-Marco’s little legs struggled up the winding path, nearly dropping the full buckets a few times.
+Marco’s little legs struggled as he went up the winding path, nearly dropping the full buckets more than once.
 He thought of Junior, his youngest brother, who must have been about the boy’s age, safe in Kentucky, thousands of miles away.
-He wondered if the winter was as harsh there and if Junior was hungry, too, with all the rationing.
+He wondered if the winter was as harsh there and if Junior was hungry, too, what with all the rationing.
 Surely not, he thought.
 But the thought made him miss home.

-He looked up at the sky, grey and drab, little flakes of snow blowing in from the treetops.
+He looked up at the sky, gray and drab, little flakes of snow blowing in from the treetops.
 This was a good day, he thought.
 Overcast skies meant no planes.

 A little black dog wandered over, mangy and dirty, looking up at him with hopeful eyes, tail wagging so hard that it wagged her body too.
-He bent down, rubbing her head, and fed her a small piece of bread.
+He bent down to rub her head and feed her a small piece of bread.
 Hilbert would rather see you through this winter than that damned poor kid, he thought, glancing up the road where Marco had vanished around the bend.
 The boy’s clumsy footfalls left a trail in the new snow.

-“We’ll get through this winter yet,” he said to the dog before taking one last look at the sky and stepping into the tent.
+“We’ll get through this winter yet,” he said to the dog, and took one last look at the sky before stepping into the tent.

 Registration Fire – February 1944

 The morning of February 6th began like any other for the 67th.
 The harsh winter of ’44 showed no signs of letting up.
-The road out of town to the west was socked in with snow, completely impassable, while the road to the south was well-trodden as resupply trucks of men and material from the French and Americans made their way up the mountain every few days.
+The road out of town to the west was socked in with snow, completely impassable, while the road to the south was well-trodden as resupply trucks of men and materiel, French and American, made their way up the mountain every few days.

-It was now half past noon, and after that first encounter nearly a month ago, the local village boys had began to come regularly with their pails to the American kitchen, begging for the leftovers that the other soldiers refused to give per official Army policy.
-Often there was little to spare, but Stanley couldn’t leave them with nothing, especially knowing from the bitter and dry odor in the air of burning flour that the FEC kitchen was incinerating all of theirs: he was likely their only lifeline.
+It was now half past noon, and after that first encounter nearly a month ago, the local village boys had begun to come regularly with their pails to the American kitchen, begging for the leftovers that the other soldiers refused them, per official Army policy.
+Often there was little to spare, but Stanley couldn’t bear to leave them with nothing, especially as he could tell from the bitter and dry odor in the air of burning flour, that the French kitchen was incinerating all of their own: he was likely their only lifeline.

 The Reconaissance Boys

 In the forest west of Acquafondata, a tall, wiry boy in his early teens walked with Marco along the ridge.
-He, too, had lost his mother in Collegluno and felt eager to prove his worth to the Americans—or maybe it was to avenge that night.
-He didn’t know.
+Lucas, too, had lost his mother in Collegluno and felt eager to prove his worth to the Americans – or maybe it was to avenge that night.
+He didn’t know which.
 A mix of excitement and nervousness filled him as the German position came into view through the trees.
-He glanced at his tattered wristwatch.
+He glanced at his well-worn wristwatch.
 12:30.
 In just fifteen minutes, it would begin.

 He explained again to Marco what the tall man in the American camp had said that morning before they set off: “Five.
 Five.
 Five.”
 He repeated it.
 Five bangs from behind.
 Count.
 Five from ahead.
 Stop.
 Then another five.
 Then another.
-The man just wanted those numbers and for Lucas to mark on the little paper map where they had landed.
+The man just wanted the boys to remember those numbers and for Lucas to mark on the little paper map where the shells had landed each time.

-They watched as men in drab grey uniforms moved about their camp, looking miserable yet methodical as they trudged through the snow in the clear blue afternoon.
+They watched as men in drab gray uniforms moved about their camp methodically, looking miserable as they trudged through the snow in the clear blue afternoon.
 12:41.
-He could hear German voices drift faintly up the hillside.
+Lucas could hear German voices drifting faintly up the hillside.
 12:44.

 “Get ready!” he said to Marco.
 “Don’t forget the numbers!”